Architecture

 The sketch book provides a simple but thoughtful process to begin any project.
 It is a powerful tool that captures what you observe, and it engages the mind to create meaningful solutions.
 Hopefully we can all appreciate the value of this tool and next time you seek to start a project, know you can begin it with a sketch.

-The Sketchbook – A Tool For Exploration + Discovery: Read More »
+The Sketchbook: A Tool For Exploration and Discovery: Read More »

 Strategic Design, A Case Study: